List of content you will read in this article:

 - Address Mapping records (A): These records hold a specific hostname and corresponding IPv4 address.

 - Canonical Name records (CNAME): These types of records are used for creating aliases of the domain name, and these can be used to alias the domain to the other domain.

-- Mail exchanger record (MX): These types of records specify a particular mail exchange server for a domain name and are used for the SMTP protocol to route emails for the correct email server.
+- Mail exchanger record (MX): These records specify a particular mail exchange server for a domain name and are used for the SMTP protocol to route emails to the correct email server.

-- Reverse-lookup Pointer records (PTR): These types of records are used for looking up domain names based upon the IP address.
+- Reverse-lookup Pointer records (PTR): These types of records are used for looking up domain names based on the IP address.

-- Name Server records (NS): These types of records delegate a DNS Zone for using a particular Authoritative Name Server.
+- Name Server records (NS): These records delegate a DNS Zone for using a particular Authoritative Name Server.